 8. If you want even more doctrinal insights, Systematic Theology is an amazing resource, listing almost every doctrine you could think of with its explanations and even some counter-arguments.
 As a heads up, it’s not a book you’re going to read in one sitting.
 We’ve been going through it several years now, opening to a particular doctrine of interest, then reading it out loud, and taking the time to discuss the points.
 Such mind-boggling topics like where did the soul come from?
 Are discussed with insightful knowledge.

-9. Yes, this series is fictional but oh my, is it ever relevant for our lives!
+9. Yes, this series is fictional but oh my, is it ever relevant to our lives!
 Francine Rivers has said that she begins every one of her books with a question in mind.
 The question she wrote prior to this book centered around how could she share her faith with her non-believing family.
 We are then partakers on her existential journey of faith that is richly woven with exquisite historical detail centering around the first century AD, with raw human emotions, and a greater urgency to grow our faith.

 10. If you’re new to Christian Apologetics (a defense of our faith) or philosophy, this a perfect place to begin.
 Finding Truth’s central objective is to show the reality of the Romans 1:25 verse: “[They] exchanged the truth of God into falsehood, and reverenced and served the created thing beyond the One having created it.”
 Nancy Pearcey tackles why Christianity fits within reality and how other belief systems need to actually borrow from Christianity to withstand their reasoning.
 After you’re finished reading this book, reading Total Truth and Saving Leonardo (a personal story related to this book is mentioned here) would be a must.

 I know I’ve most likely left out some amazing reads on this list of books for women who want to grow in their faith, so let us know what you think should have made the list.